How to know if a customized dermatology formula is right for you?

 Your dermatologist can help determine whether a compounded medication makes sense for your skin type, goals, and medical history.

-Getting a compounded dermatology medication is easy through Miiskin.
+Getting a customized dermatology medication is easy through Miiskin.
 After completing an online skin consultation and sharing photos of your skin concern, a board-certified dermatologist reviews your case and determines whether a customized prescription may be appropriate for you.
 If recommended, your prescription is sent to our trusted pharmacy partner Foothills and the medication is delivered directly to your home.

 Article references: